Loose leaf: Loose leaves in countries that use Letter-sized papers

 In U.S. and Canada, Letter-sized papers (8.5 x 11 inch) are used, and paper sizes are based on inches.
 The loose leaves in these countries have three punched holes on the left side of a paper, and the distance between two adjacent holes are set.
 The loose leaves may be exactly Letter-sized or smaller.
 Five Star sells Letter-sized loose leaves; Oxford and Mead sell 8 x 10.5 inch loose leaves.
 In libraries and print shops, hole punchers are regularly provided for punching 3 holes.

 Some bound notebooks have perforated lines for tearing off pages, and all pages have pre-punched holes, so that when torn off, they can be organized into a binder directly.

+Discbound loose leaf systems in North America

+Staples and Office Depot produced "discbound" loose leaf systems: ARC and TUL, respectively, and sell them both in stores and online.
+Both are available in the US, while in Canada, mainly the Staples ARC system is available.
+These two systems sell products based on letter and junior (5.5 x 8.5 inch, which is half of letter size) sizes.
+They sell "narrow-ruled" (whose line height is approx. 6 mm or 1/4 inch) loose leaf paper, which is rare for 3-hole letter size papers.
+They sell "binding discs" of sizes of 1 inch and 1.5 inch.
+There are also third-party manufacturers of TUL system components.

+Some smaller manufacturers also sell discbound systems.
+For example, Levenger sells a discbound system called "Circa" (the Levenger Circa® Notebook System).

 Loose leaves in countries that use ISO paper standards

 In countries that use ISO paper standards (ISO 216), loose leaves of many different sizes are sold on the market.

+Japan is a major designer and manufacturer of ISO-sized loose leaf systems, and their products are widely sold in east Asia, Europe and North America, especially through online resellers.
+Notable companies include Kokuyo, Maruman, MUJI, King Jim and Lihit Lab.
+MUJI has about 800 retail stores worldwide and sell their loose leaf system through their retail stores and online store.